-The markets served by the Company have been impacted by widespread economic weakness and high unemployment, which have contributed to a rise in charge-offs and nonperforming assets.
-The ability of the Company's borrowers to repay their loans, and the value of the collateral securing such loans, could be further adversely impacted by continued or more significant economic weakness in its local markets as a result of increased unemployment, declining real estate values, or increased residential and office vacancies.
-This not only could result in the Company experiencing a further increase in charge-offs and/or nonperforming assets, but also could necessitate an increase in the provision for loan losses.
-These events, if they were to occur, would have an adverse impact on the Company's results of operations and its capital.
+The primary markets served by the Company have seen gradually broadening signs of stability amid widespread economic weakness and high unemployment.
+The ability of the Company's borrowers to repay their loans, and the value of the collateral securing such loans, could be adversely impacted by a return to economic weakness in its local markets as a result of unemployment, declining real estate values, or increased residential and office vacancies.
+This not only could result in the Company experiencing charge-offs and/or nonperforming assets, but also could necessitate an increase in the provision for loan losses.
+These events, if they were to recur, would have an adverse impact on the Company's results of operations and its capital.